 These Taco Stuffed Peppers are such an easy weeknight dinner that are packed with flavor!
 They are going to become a regular on your family’s menu!
+These make such a well rounded dinner that you can just serve them on their own.
+Make these for Taco Tuesday and top them with some corn salsa or guacamole!
 I’m so happy to be partnering with Horizon to bring you this awesome weeknight meal!

 You guuuuuuuuuuuys.
 A week from Thursday my kids start school.
 A week.from.Thursday.
 SO SOON!
 I am a total jumble of emotions this year as they are starting school.
 The kids are starting a new school this year, which makes life all sorts of complicated.
 They are nervous, and I am doing my best to not show them that I’m SUPER nervous.
 Like way more nervous than they are.
 Before I know it I’m going to be having my repetitive high school dream that I don’t remember my locker combination and I forgot to study for my English exam. ????